 No Limited Benefit Or Discount Plans Available

-For example, Molina, Anbetter, Aetna, and Humana offer attractive prices in the 452 zip codes, which consist of Cincinnati and most of Hamilton County.
-In The Dayton area and zip codes 454 (Montgomery, Miami, and Greene Counties) Premier, Molina, Ambetter, and Anthem are carriers that should be strongly considered.
-The 432 area (Franklin County) offers attractive rates from Anthem, Aetna and UnitedHealthcare.
+Molina, Anbetter, Anthem, and CareSource offer attractive prices in the 452 zip codes, which consist of Cincinnati and most of Hamilton County.
+In the Dayton area and zip codes 454 (Montgomery, Miami, and Greene Counties) CareSource, Molina, Ambetter, and Medical Mutual are carriers that should be strongly considered.
+The 432 area (Franklin County) offers attractive rates from Oscar, CareSource, and Medical Mutual.
 However, InHealth, a popular Co-Op, no longer offers plans after being declared insolvent.

-Lately, Medical Mutual has been able to offer some of the most attractive rates in the Cincinnati area.
-Obviously, there are may more variables to consider, and our job is to thoroughly research your options and give you an unbiased recommendation.
+Lately, Medical Mutual has been able to offer some of the most attractive rates in many areas.
+Their HSA rates are very competitive.
+There are many more variables to consider, and our job is to thoroughly research your options and give you an unbiased recommendation.